 Xiaomi Mi Band 7: Battery life

-While the capacity of the battery packed into the Mi Band 7 hasn't grown, the battery numbers you can expect are the same.
+While the capacity of the battery pack into the Mi Band 7 hasn't grown, the battery numbers you can expect are the same.
 There's now a 180mAh capacity battery instead of a 125mAh one, but Xiaomi is still promising up to 14 days of battery life in typical usage and 9 days in heavy usage.

-In reality, it still feels like it's stuck at a week if you're putting features like tracking, monitoring heart rate, stress and blood oxygen and having a regular amount of notifications firing over to the band, you'll struggle to get to those 9 days touted for heavy usage.
+In reality, it still feels like it's stuck at a week if you're putting features like tracking, monitoring heart rate, stress, and blood oxygen and having a regular amount of notifications firing over to the band, you'll struggle to get to those 9 days touted for heavy usage.

-When it is time to charge, Xiaomi persists with a pretty dainty proprietary charging cradle that clips onto the back and takes just under a 2 hours to charge from 0-100%.
+When it is time to charge, Xiaomi persists with a pretty dainty proprietary charging cradle that clips onto the back and takes just under 2 hours to charge from 0-100%.